GWT2P Mission and Vision

 Together we can make a difference, thank you for caring and participating!

 With joint efforts we can significantly contribute to environmental protection and local sustainable development.
 That balance between social, economic and ecological elements on a local community level can be achieved by creating a sustainable system that features ecotourism in its original meaning.

-It is our responsibility as hosts to acknowledge the importance of alternative tourism, a slower but stable sustainable growth that shows more sensitivity for local social and economic needs, puts emphasis on active and involved local residents, and uses tourism revenues on a long term sustainable and green development.
+It is our responsibility as hosts to acknowledge the importance of alternative tourism, and a slower but stable green growth that uses tourism revenues for long-term sustainability, shows more sensitivity for local social and economic needs, and puts emphasis on active and involved local residents.

 Tourists play an extremely important role in that system - travel doesn’t have to be environmentally destructive!